 Home insurance Updated:

 Christmas may have been and gone, but there's another celebration that's hot on its heels: New Year's Eve!
 The question is, where will you be celebrating?
-Or, perhaps more importantly, how much will you be spending?
+And, perhaps more importantly, how much will you be spending?

 According to research from Post Office Money, the trend for having a Big Night In is continuing, with more and more people choosing to shun the queues of the town centres and stay tucked up indoors instead.